johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 use the "keyEncipherment" key usage option.
 If uncertain, administrators should include both in RSA certificates meant for HTTPS.

+The policy has been obsoleted starting from Microsoft Edge version 136, but the key check has been always enabled since Microsoft Edge version 124.

   #### Supported features:

   - Can be mandatory: Yes